Skip to Content

 Consistency

-Tempera is much funnier and soft than acrylic paint.
+Tempera is much thinner and softer than acrylic paint.

 Similar to oil paints in substance, heavy-body acrylics hold brushstrokes and make it easier to blend and combine colors.